tingyucha/NEXRAD_level2_data_process/howtorun_VORTRAC.md

 1. Create several folders in the same directory as the xml file:
 - cappi
+- center
 - choosecenter
 - radar
 - pressure
 - vtd

-2. Put the radar files in the radar folder
+2. Put the radar files in the radar folder.

 3. Edit the xml file and configure the information.